 - Marriage of mobile and web data: Today's internet user is polygamous regarding their devices.
 They may use apps on their smartphone and tablet and a web browser on their laptop to check out your brand.
 Previously, there was a barrier between mobile and web data.
 GA4 breaks down that barrier.

-- Buh-bye third-party cookies: Perhaps the most famous (or infamous) change that will come about with GA is the dissolution of third-party cookies in favor of first-party cookies.
+- 'Buh-bye' third-party cookies: Perhaps the most famous (or infamous) change that will come about with GA is the dissolution of third-party cookies in favor of first-party cookies.
 GA4 uses machine learning and AI to better understand user behavior and actions.
 Third-party cookies and all their related privacy concerns are a thing of the past.

 - Metrics measured: GA4 will measure different things than UA.
 For example, bounce rate will be replaced by engagement rate.
 The switch allows for more nuance and a better understanding of user behavior.